smicallef/spiderfoot/README.md

 [abuse.ch](https://www.abuse.ch)|Check if a host/domain, IP address or netblock is malicious according to Abuse.ch.|Free API [AbuseIPDB](https://www.abuseipdb.com)|Check if an IP address is malicious according to AbuseIPDB.com blacklist.|Tiered API [Abusix Mail Intelligence](https://abusix.org/)|Check if a netblock or IP address is in the Abusix Mail Intelligence blacklist.|Tiered API
-Account Finder|Look for possible associated accounts on nearly 200 websites like Ebay, Slashdot, reddit, etc.|Internal [AdBlock Check](https://adblockplus.org/)|Check if linked pages would be blocked by AdBlock Plus.|Tiered API [AdGuard DNS](https://adguard.com/)|Check if a host would be blocked by AdGuard DNS.|Free API [Ahmia](https://ahmia.fi/)|Search Tor 'Ahmia' search engine for mentions of the target.|Free API
+Account Finder|Look for possible associated accounts on over 500 social and other websites such as Instagram, Reddit, etc.|Internal
+[AdBlock Check](https://adblockplus.org/)|Check if linked pages would be blocked by AdBlock Plus.|Tiered API [AdGuard DNS](https://adguard.com/)|Check if a host would be blocked by AdGuard DNS.|Free API [Ahmia](https://ahmia.fi/)|Search Tor 'Ahmia' search engine for mentions of the target.|Free API